← Back to Blog

 Most people think the Federal Reserve sets mortgage rates.
 This is one of the most persistent misunderstandings in personal finance, and it leads people to make bad decisions while "waiting for the Fed to cut rates."

 The Fed controls short-term rates.
 Specifically, it sets the federal funds rate — the rate banks charge each other for overnight lending.
-As of April 2026, that rate sits at 3.5%–3.75%, and the Fed has signaled it sees no reason to move it soon.
+The effective federal funds rate was 3.63% in the Federal Reserve's May 15 H.15 release, but that is still not the same thing as a mortgage rate.

 Mortgage rates follow the 10-year Treasury yield.
 Thirty-year fixed mortgages are priced as a spread above the 10-year Treasury, typically 1.5–2.5 percentage points.
 When investors sell Treasuries (driving yields up), mortgage rates rise.
 When they buy Treasuries (driving yields down), mortgage rates fall.